simonschoof/simonschoof.com/content/post/mastodon-on-aws-setup.md

 ##### Container task definitions

-With the ALB in place we can start to define the container task definitions.
-The task definitions are used to define the containers that are running in the ECS cluster.
-In our case we define four task definitions, one for the Mastodon web application, one for the Mastodon streaming application, one for the Mastodon Sidekiq application and one optional task definition for PostgreSQL for maintenance and debugging purposes.
+Once the ALB is set up, we can start defining the [ESC task][awsecstaskdefinitions] and the [container definitions][awsecscontainerdefinitions] that will be launched as part of the task.
+In our case, we define a task with four containers, one for the Mastodon web application, one for the Mastodon streaming application, one for the Mastodon Sidekiq application, and an optional container definition for a PostgreSQL container for maintenance and debugging purposes<cite>[^3]<cite>.

-All task definitions are stored in a list which is later provided to the Fargate service:
+All container definitions are stored in a list that is later made available to the Fargate service:

 ```fsharp
 let containerDefinitionsList =
     System.Collections.Generic.Dictionary<string, Awsx.Ecs.Inputs.TaskDefinitionContainerDefinitionArgs>()
 ```

-We start with defining the PostgreSQL task definition.
-The PostgreSQL task definition is optional and can be used for maintenance and debugging purposes.
-We will only spin up the PostgreSQL task definition if the `runMode` is set to `Debug` or `Maintenance`:
+We start with the PostgreSQL container definition.
+The PostgreSQL container definition is optional and can be used for maintenance and debugging purposes.
+The PostgreSQL task definition is started only when the `RunMode` is set to `Debug` or `Maintenance`:

 ```fsharp
 let postgresContainer =